Remarks on relative categoricity: Introduction and preliminaries

-The following is Proposition 14 of \cite{Pillay-omega-categoricity} and Proposition 3.3 of \cite{HHM}. \begin{Lemma} $T$ is relatively $(\omega, \omega)$-categorical if and only for every $M\models T$, $M$ is atomic over $P(M)$ (i.e. for every finite tuple $a$ from $M$, $tp_{M}(a/P(M))$ is isolated). \end{Lemma} \begin{proof} Assume the left hand side.
+The following is Proposition 14 of \cite{Pillay-omega-categoricity}, Proposition 3.3 of \cite{HHM}, and also Lemma 12.5.3 of \cite{Hodges-book}. \begin{Lemma} $T$ is $(\omega, \omega)$-categorical if and only for every $M\models T$, $M$ is atomic over $P(M)$ (i.e. for every finite tuple $a$ from $M$, $tp_{M}(a/P(M))$ is isolated). \end{Lemma} \begin{proof} Assume the left hand side.
 Let $M$ be a countable model of $T$.
 If $M$ is not atomic over $P(M)$, let $a$ be a finite tuple from $M$ such that $p = tp(a/P(M))$ is not isolated.
 By omitting types and the fact that $P(M)$ is complete we can find a countable model $M'$ such that $P(M') = P(M)$ and $M'$ omits $p$.
 So $M$ is not isomorphic to $M'$ over the $P$-parts, contradiction.

 Now let $M$ be an arbitrary model of $T$, and $a$ a finite tuple from $M$.
 Let $M_{0}$ be a countable elementary substructure of $M$ containing $a$.
 By what we have just seen, $tp(a/P(M_{0}))$ is isolated, by a formula $\phi(x)$ over $P(M_{0})$.
-It then follows that $\phi(x)$ isolates $tp(a/P(M)$.
+It then follows that $\phi(x)$ isolates $tp(a/P(M))$.
 For otherwise for some $L$-formula $\psi(x,y)$ and parameters $m$ from $P(M)$, we have that both $\phi(x)\wedge \psi(x,m)$ and $\phi(x)\wedge\neg\psi(x,m)$ are consistent.
 As $M_{0}\prec M$ we can find such $m\in P(M_{0})$ a contradiction.

 Now assume the right hand side.
 Let $M_{1}$, $M_{2}$ be countable models of $T$ (elementary substructures of $\bar M$) such that $P(M_{1}) = P(M_{2}) = A$, say.
 By quantifier elimination (of $T$), $Th(M_{1},a)_{a\in A} = Th(M_{2}, a)_{a\in A}$.
 But by assumption both $M_{1}$ and $M_{2}$ are atomic in the language $L_{A}$ ($L$ with constants for elements of $A$).
 Hence $M_{1}$ and $M_{2}$ are isomorphic over $A$.